- Trading for beginners

 Why the initial investment matters?

 Another recommendation when receiving a broker bonus is to read the terms and conditions to fully understand them.
 Most brokers do require you to trade a certain volume in order to withdraw funds from the account.
 All-in-all a welcome bonus is a great way to increase the available trading budget.
+However well-regulated brokers are now unable to offer them as the regulators have deemed then unlawful.

 Leveraging your trades

-Brokers allow traders to use leverage to assist in increasing the available position size of each trade, while they have invested a small amount of capital.
+Brokers allow traders to use leveraged trading to assist in increasing the available position size of each trade, while they have invested a small amount of capital.
 This fraction of what it costs to open a trade, that you personally invest, is called margin.
 Trading on margin makes the amount you either gain or lose seem very high in relation to what you invested.

 For example, this is how leverage and margin work:

-A leverage of 10:1 would mean that a deposit (margin outlay) of $100 allows you the same trading potential as if you had invested $1000.
+Leverage of 10:1 would mean that a deposit (margin outlay) of $100 allows you the same trading potential as if you had invested $1000.

 Should you want to open a position and buy 1000 shares on ABC Ltd. and the current price is $1 per share it will cost you $1000.
 If the share price increases by 20c (per share), then you could sell your 1000 shares at $1.20 and make a $200 profit.